Duke-HC-Mobile-Apps-Web/prework/README.md

 ###JavaScript

 Take the [Codecademy JavaScript course](https://www.codecademy.com/learn/javascript).
 You may skip any concepts you are familiar with.
-If this is taking you more than several hours, it's not critical that you finish by the first week of class.
+If this is taking you more than a few hours, it's not critical that you finish by the first week of class.

 ###Additional
 Feeling bored?
 Dive into 'The Basics' section of [The Swift Programming Language](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/).
 This is also available as an iBook with the same title.